 "Thank you for coming so far to see me on so short a notice," she said, greeting the two with an amused smile as they dismounted.

 The taller of the two men raised an eyebrow.
-"You asked to let you know if I knew anything regarding the matter, and that sounded like Kei had a job for me to do."
+“You asked to let you know if I knew anything regarding the matter, and that sounded like there was a job waiting for me in Kei.”

-"Not even the Chousai imagined that the Royal En would be delivering the report in person.
-Thanks to you, the welcoming committee is running around all in a tizzy."
+“Not even the Chousai imagined that Shouryuu, the Imperial En, would be delivering the report in person.
+Thanks to you, the welcoming committee is running around all in a tizzy.”
 Youko laughed and turned to the golden-haired youngster accompanying him.
-"We haven't seen each other in a long time either, En Taiho."
+“We haven’t seen each other in a long time either, En Taiho.”

 "Yep," said Enki Rokuta, already heading for the Forbidden Gate.
 "About that Tai general, is she up to seeing visitors?"